Cooking at home has become a constant during the pandemic, and keeping it clean in the kitchen can protect you and your family from foodborne illness.

 Sometimes, people thaw frozen veggies like corn and peas and add them directly to cold salads.
 Before eating, they should be heated to 165 F to kill any bacteria.
 Consult the package for complete directions on preparing the item.

 “Some frozen produce products might be considered ready to eat.
 Some definitely have only been partially processed and need to go through that heat-treating step before they are safe to eat.”

 She explains that it’s important to follow any cooking instructions on the package and to use a food thermometer when cooking produce or meats to be sure they have reached a safe internal temperature.

-Since the pandemic, data from the American Frozen Food Institute shows that people are purchasing more frozen foods, she says.
-Although she is not certain about the exact reason, she thinks that it may be due to limiting trips to the grocery store and having children at home with distance learning.
+Since the pandemic, data from the American Frozen Food Institute shows that people are buying more frozen foods, she says.

 (For tips on efficient and sustainable cooking strategies that will maximize your groceries, read my post on home cooking during the pandemic.)